MusicPlayerDaemon/MPD/doc/developer.rst

     ./configure --enable-debug CXX=clang++ CC=clang ...

-It is recommended to use :option:`--enable-debug`, because the analyzer takes advantage of :dfn:`assert()` calls, which are only enabled in the debug build.
+It is recommended to use :code:`--enable-debug`, because the analyzer takes advantage of :dfn:`assert()` calls, which are only enabled in the debug build.

 Now run the analyzer: